Fiber Frequently Asked Questions

 Is fiber internet “future proof?”

 Fiber optic internet has been around for almost 60 years, and although the digital environment has changed dramatically, fiber won’t be going out of style anytime soon.
 Not only is fiber the best internet you can get right now, but it’s also the best option when looking to the future.
-Since fiber uses light to transmit its data, it loses less energy over long distances.
-This means that fiber can carry more information much farther than is physically possible across metal cables.
+Since fiber uses light to transmit its data, it loses less energy over long distances than other options.
+This means that fiber can carry more information much farther and much faster than is physically possible across metal cables or through air.

 Will the Providence City Fiber Optic Network Project raise my property taxes?